bash/terminal-unsolicited-reports/readme.md

 The current state is an issue for the following kinds of applications:
 * **multiplexers** such as tmux need to respond to one-time queries and have no way of knowing when the connected terminal changes its colors.
-* **TUIs** such as VIM only detect the users dark-light preference at startup and don't change with the terminal.
+* **TUIs** such as VIM only detect the users dark-light preference at startup and don't adapt to changes from the terminal.

 ## Overview
 Terminals send an *unsolicited report* when the *effective value* of a *tracked query* changes.

 Applications opt in to this behaviour by enabling the new *Unsolicited Reports Mode*.
 One-time queries sent while this mode is enabled add the query to the terminal's set of *tracked queries*.
-The one-time report is still generated and follows the same principles as unsolicited reports with regards to its format.
+The one-time report is still generated and follows the same principles as unsolicited reports with regards to its format [^one-time-query-format].

-This design has nice consequence for backwards compatibility: Apps send `DECSET 2510` followed by the query sequence.
-In terminals that don't support this specification they at least get back a one-time response.
+In terminals that don't support the new *Unsolicited Reports Mode* applications get a graceful fallback i.e. they receive the current value in response to the query.

 Unsolicited reporting follows the granularity of the queries themselves[^granularity].
 This means that individual colors of the 256-color palette can be tracked by sending an `OSC 4` query while the *unsolicited reports mode* is enabled.

-[^granularity]: This spec is lenient enough that terminals can make the granularity more coarse if they choose to.
+[^granularity]: This spec is lax enough that terminals can make the granularity more coarse if they choose to.
 For example, a terminal may choose to group all `OSC 4` or `OSC 5` queries together.
+[^one-time-query-format]: Namely that it also uses the *canonical form* if the query is in *canonical form*.

 ## Definitions